-- to sign certificates and CRLs;, - to sign messages transmitted to subscribers, the Primary Registration Authority and Registration Points (the operational key), - to negotiate of keys used for confidential information exchange between the authority and its environment (the operational key).
+- to sign certificates and CRL lists; - to sign messages exchanged with subscribers, the Primary Registration Authority and Registration Points (the operational key); - to reconcile keys used for confidential information exchange between the authority and its environment (operational key).

-The private keys of Certum root certification authorities, Certum intermediate certification authorities and Certum non-repudiation authorities keys are generated within Certum headquarters, in the presence of selected group of trusted persons (comprising additionally security inspector and system administrator).
+The private keys of Certum root certification authorities, Certum intermediate certification authorities and Certum non-repudiation authorities' keys are generated within Certum headquarters, in the presence of selected group of trusted persons (comprising additionally security inspector and system administrator).
 The group is required only in the case of certificate and CRL signing key generation.

-Additionally, when generating keys for Certum root certification authorities, Certum have a qualified auditor witness the Root CA key pair generation process.
-The auditor confirms that key ceremony was conducted in conformance with Certum's procedures and that appropriate controls was used to ensure the integrity and confidentiality of the key pair.
+Additionally, when generating keys for Certum root certification authorities, Certum has a qualified auditor witness the Root CA key pair generation process.
+The auditor confirms that the key ceremony was conducted in conformance with Certum's procedures and that appropriate controls were used to ensure the integrity and confidentiality of the key pair.